 .
 The hearing is to determine what rights the person should retain, if any, and what needs the person is able to meet for his or her health, safety, and well-being.

 - Incapacity (Medical Status)

 - The inability to make decisions that affect

 personal health, welfare, and safety, as initially determined by the attending

 - If a judge determines that someone is legally

 incapacitated, the court has the authority to appoint a guardian to manage the

 person’s property and ensure their daily needs are being met.

 - Incompetency (Legal Finding)

 - Incompetency can also refer to a lack of legal qualification of a person, not measured in terms of mental ability but to act.
-For example, a person deemed legally incompetent does not have the power to
+For example, a person deemed legally incompetent does not have the power to enter a legal contract.

 - Florida recognizes that the following